 Editorial Staff and Contributors

-In this surgery, the patient's vein or an artificial tube is used to create a bypass around a blocked main leg artery.
+During femoropopliteal bypass graft surgery, a vein or an artificial tube is used to create a bypass around a blocked main leg artery.
 The blocked arteries in the legs are usually caused by a buildup of plaque.
 When this buildup occurs, it is called

 Your doctor will likely do the following:

 The doctor will make a cut in the skin on the leg.
 Through this cut, the doctor will take out a vein that will be used to make the bypass.
 If the vein cannot be used, then an artificial vein is used.